syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 ### Content item template

-By defining the `ContentItemTemplate` of the `SfTabView`, a custom user interface(UI) can be achieved to display the tab content data items.
+The [ContentItemTemplate](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html#Syncfusion_Maui_Toolkit_TabView_SfTabView_ContentItemTemplate) property allows you to define a custom layout for the tab content data items.
+Here is an example of how to set up a `ContentItemTemplate`:

 {% tabs %}